ComputationalRadiationPhysics/student_project_python_bindings/cuda_phase-retrieval_class/README.md

 # Student Project Python Bindings
 The student project investigates the performance and memory handling of Python bindings for CUDA C++ code created with pybind11.
-Contains the Python implementation of the algorithm as `git submodule`.
-The original repository is located at https://github.com/tuelwer/phase-retrieval.
+The original reconstruction algorithm is written in Python and can be found here: https://github.com/tuelwer/phase-retrieval

 # Install